 For many of you, the concept of clearly articulating, and regularly reinforcing, the purpose of your data center operations may be greeted with a response akin to “duh”.
 But if that is the case then why is the main contributor to downtime still human error?
 If you can’t clearly identify your data centers’ reason for being then how can you expect your employees to appreciate the importance of their individual roles, and more importantly, how each of them contribute to the achievement of your goals 24 hours a day, 365 days a year?
-Unlike many companies who believe their “mission” is the convoluted and verbose scribble on the plaque in the lobby that represented the consensus of opinion that time half the senior management of the company was trapped in a conference room festooned with industrial sized post-it notes, the crew of the Reagan’s mission is clear and undisputed, “Engage and defeat the enemy whenever and wherever necessary”.
+Unlike many electrical design allentown pa who believe their “mission” is the convoluted and verbose scribble on the plaque in the lobby that represented the consensus of opinion that time half the senior management of the company was trapped in a conference room festooned with industrial sized post-it notes, the crew of the Reagan’s mission is clear and undisputed, “Engage and defeat the enemy whenever and wherever necessary”.
 This simplicity enables even the 18 year-old sailor to understand how what he or she does is essential to the Reagan’s success in meeting this objective.

 My visit to the Reagan only increased my admiration and respect for the young men and woman who have chosen to serve and protect our country.
 Their enthusiasm and level of professionalism were a welcome reminder of the strength and dedication of our military during these most uncertain times.
 They also provided a valuable lesson for those of us involved in providing mission critical solutions and environments: It the mission first, last and always that defines every other activity.
 In other words, you can read hundreds of books, attend retreats in the most exotic locations and complete the most intricate rope course to maybe improve how your organization functions or, you can just talk to any man or woman in uniform.